pytest-dev/pytest-bdd/README.rst

 .. code-block:: python

-    @given('I have a beautiful article')
+    @given("I have a beautiful article", target_fixture="article")
     def article():
         return Article(is_beautiful=True)

-This also declares a PyTest fixture "article" and any other step can depend on it.
+The target PyTest fixture "article" gets the return value and any other step can depend on it.

 .. code-block:: gherkin

-    Feature: Power of pytest
+    Feature: The power of PyTest
         Scenario: Symbolic name across steps
             Given I have a beautiful article
             When I publish this article